kbrookes/Nova-Core/docs/context.md

 3. Tracking settings (mode, domain) hardcoded in script — needs GUI config
 4. Lacks test automation and WP CLI integration
 5. No caching or performance profiling done yet
+6. Zaraz auto-detection not working reliably on production sites with Cloudflare rules

 ---